 My name is

-More InfoAt just a young age, Sumaya has faced more hardship than any child should.
-After (…)
+More InfoAt just a young age, Sumaya has faced so much hardship.
+Her parents separated in (…)

-More InfoStephen and his family face daily hardships, with his parents relying on casual labour to (…)
+More InfoStephen and his family face daily hardships.
+His parents rely on casual labour to survive (…)

 More InfoNuriah’s start in life has been anything but easy.
 Left by her young mother at (…)

-More InfoZuena has three siblings and lives with her family in a one-room mud house.
-Her (…)
+More InfoZuena has three siblings and lives with her parents in a one roomed mud house. (…)

 More InfoNeithan is the youngest of four siblings.
 His father is a farmer and brickmaker, while (…)

-More InfoFahim is the youngest and has two siblings.
-He lives with both parents, who work (…)
+More InfoFahim is the youngest of three siblings and he lives with his parents who work (…)

 More InfoFazul is a twin and has two siblings.
 He lives with his mother and great-grandmother (…)